Contact Us Today (424) 372-3112

 Posted by Philip Israels | Jul 30, 2019

-The most important requirement for eligibility for Mental Health Diversion is, as the name implies, that the defendant suffer from a serious mental health issue.
+The most important requirement for eligibility for Mental Health Diversion is, as the name implies, that the defendant suffers from a serious mental health issue.
 These can include bipolar disorder, schizophrenia, post-traumatic stress disorder, and others.

 Several mental health issues are specifically exempted from eligibility, however.
 These include antisocial personality disorder, borderline personality disorder, and pedophilia.